kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 mechanism for sharing resources between containers easily.

-Introducing pod-level resource requests and limits offers a more simplified resource management for multi-container pods as it is easier to gauge theß collective resource usage of all containers in a pod rather than predicting each container’s individual needs.
+Introducing pod-level resource requests and limits offers a more simplified resource management for multi-container pods as it is easier to gauge the collective resource usage of all containers in a pod rather than predicting each container’s individual needs.
 This proposal seeks to support pod-level resource management, enabling Kubernetes to control the total resource consumption of the